Learning Interpretable Models Using Uncertainty Oracles: Introduction

 \section{Introduction}

 In recent years, Machine Learning (ML) models have become increasingly pervasive in various real world systems.
-In many of these applications, such as movie and product recommendations, it is sufficient that the ML model is accurate.
-However, there is a growing emphasis on models to be \emph{understandable} as well, in domains where the cost of being wrong is prohibitively high, e.g., medicine and healthcare \cite{Caruana:2015:IMH:2783258.2788613,Ustun2016}, defence applications \cite{DARPA_XAI}, law enforcement \cite{COMPAS-bias,COMPAS-recidivism} and banking \cite{BOA}.
-It is expected that soon model transparency would be mandated by law within systems involving digital interactions \cite{Goodman2017EuropeanUR,AlgorithmicAcountability}.
+This has led to a growing emphasis on models to be \emph{understandable}, especially in domains where the cost of being wrong is prohibitively high, e.g., medicine and healthcare \citep{Caruana:2015:IMH:2783258.2788613,Ustun2016,9233366,jwang2022interpretability}, defence applications \citep{DARPA_XAI,10136827}, law enforcement \citep{COMPAS-bias,COMPAS-recidivism,10.1145/3643834.3661629}.